brentpinero/aitaskchain/README.md

 # Task Chain Manual

-AI Task Chain, a Python tool, intelligently orchestrates a series of tasks to fulfill a specific objective.
-It leverages OpenAI's language comprehension capabilities to develop new tasks influenced by the outcomes of preceding ones.
-Pinecone is employed to archive and recall task results, aiding future decision-making.
-This dynamic system loops continuously, halting only upon achieving the objective (a.k.a a fully completed task list) or upon reaching a preset iteration maximum.
+AI Task Chain is a Python tool that uses APIs such as OpenAI, Pinecone, and SerpAPI to automate task completions.
+It does this by intelligently executes a series of tasks to achieve a specific objective.
+It uses OpenAI's language comprehension capabilities to generate new tasks based on the results of previous tasks.
+Pinecone is used to store and retrieve task results, which helps AI Task Chain make better decisions.
+The system loops continuously until the objective is achieved or the maximum number of iterations is reached.

 This README will cover the following: